openmod/openmod-docs/content/development-guide/commands.md

     In the following examples no translations are used.
 See [translations](../translations.md) on information on how to integrate translation files.

-After that, add some metadata to describe our command and it's usage:
+After that, add some metadata to describe our command and its usage:
 ```c#
 [Command("awesome")] // The primary name for the command.
 Usually it is defined lowercase.
 [CommandAlias("awsm")] // Add "awsm" as alias.